-Karthik Pattabiraman is a Professor of Electrical and Computer Engineering (ECE) at the University of British Columbia (UBC) in Canada (since 2010).
+Karthik Pattabiraman is a Professor of Electrical and Computer Engineering (ECE) at the University of British Columbia (UBC) in Canada.
 He received his PhD in 2009 in Computer Science from the University of Illinois at Urbana-Champaign (UIUC), an MS in Computer Science also from UIUC in 2004, and B. Tech. from the University of Madras, India, in 2001.
-Before joining UBC, he was a post-doctoral researcher at Microsoft Research.
+Before joining UBC, he was a post-doctoral researcher at Microsoft Research for a year in 2009.
+His research interests are in dependable computer systems, systems security, cyber-physical systems, and software engineering.

-Karthik has won awards such as the Inaugural Rising Star in Dependability Award in 2020 (UBC Story, UIUC CSL story), UIUC CS department’s distinguished alumnus award in 2018 (ece website), UBC Killam mentoring excellence award in 2020 (ece story), UBC Killam Faculty Research Prize in 2018 (ece website), UBC Killam Faculty Research Fellowship in 2016 (ece website), NSERC Discovery Accelerator Supplement (DAS) in 2015 (ece website), and the William Carter Award (UIUC CSL story) in 2008.
-Together with his students, he has won best paper (or runner up) awards in venues such as ICST’13, ICSE’14, EDCC’15, EDCC’16 and DSN’18, TECS 2020, and impact paper award at ISSRE’14 (ece website).
-He initiated and led the Flikker project at Microsoft Research, which was one of the first papers in the field of what is now known as “approximate computing” or “good enough computing” (a term that he coined in a talk).
-He is listed in the DSN conference hall of fame (only Canadian researcher listed).
-He is a member of the IFIP Working Group (WG) 10.4 on Dependable Computing and Fault-tolerance (vice-chair from 2019), and a member of the Steering committee of the IEEE Pacific Rim International Conference on Dependable Computing (PRDC).
-He is a licensed Professional Engineer (P.Eng.) in British Columbia, and a Senior member of both the IEEE and the ACM.
+Karthik initiated and led the Flikker project at Microsoft Research, which was one of the first papers in the field of what is now known as “approximate computing” or “good enough computing” (a term that he coined in a talk).
+He is listed in the DSN conference hall of fame (in the top 10%).
+He is a member of the IFIP Working Group (WG) 10.4 on Dependable Computing and Fault-tolerance (vice-chair from 2019), and the steering committees of the IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), and the IEEE Pacific Rim International Conference on Dependable Computing (PRDC).
+He is a Professional Engineer (P.Eng.) in British Columbia, a Senior member of the IEEE, and a senior and distinguished member of the ACM.